 Taking the time to look into student testimonials, attend university open days, and to do as much research as you can into your shortlist is a worthwhile task, helping you to discover which is the right fit for you.

-How hard is it to get into Medical School in the UK?
+How Hard is it to Get into Medical School in the UK?

 The short answer: it’s hard!

-Do I have to sit an entrance exam to study medicine in the UK?
+Do I Have to Sit an Entrance Exam to Study Medicine in the UK?

 In most cases, yes.
 Those applying to medical and dental degree programmes in 2025 will most likely have to sit the UCAT or University Clinical Aptitude Test.
 A similar test – the BMAT – has now been scrapped, and those universities that used the BMAT before (Imperial, Oxford, Cambridge, Lancaster, Brighton and Sussex, UCL and Leeds) now require applicants to sit the UCAT instead.
 Two medical schools, the University of Buckinghamshire and the University of Central Lancashire Medical School, do not require admissions tests.

-How can I prepare for the UCAT?
+How Can I Prepare for the UCAT?

 The UCAT has sections on Quantitative Reasoning, Abstract Reasoning, Verbal Reasoning, Decision Making, and Situational Judgment, all of which are designed to assess the aptitude of a candidate to succeed in studying Medicine or Dentistry, rather than their academic capabilities.